 Hot Dog Pretzel Buns

 - 2 cups whole wheat flour

-- 1 cup non-dairy milk like soy or almond
+- 1 cup non-dairy milk (almond or soy or cashew or any other)

 - ½ cup water

 - ½ cup baking soda

 - Heat the non-dairy milk along with the maple syrup and water in a saucepan to about 110 degrees or until just warm enough to dip a finger into, but not scalding.